saj-labs/FBLA-Project-2025/README.md

 2. Inputting details to get information on their income sources and expenses.
 3. Has reports that include amount, category, and date of each extension.
 4. Veiwing the current balance.
-5. Generate summaries of income.
-6. Generate income summaries over yearly, monthly, or overall period of time.
+5. Generate income summaries over yearly, monthly, or overall period of time.
-7. Functionaliy to delete certain reports.
+6. Functionaliy to delete certain reports.
-8. Filter options to find specific transactions.
+7. Filter options to find specific transactions.

 # How Could I Play With This Program?